 Experiencing rejection for the first time can be tough.
-As adults, we have had many years to develop the coping mechanisms to deal with such occasions.
+As adults, we have had many years to develop the coping mechanisms to deal with this type of disappointment.
 However, this may be your child's first experience of rejection so it is important to know what to do if this situation arises.